_1777553927863.webp&w=828&q=75)

 The inconsistencies and discrepancies found in one's ITR can stem from any of the following: over-reporting losses, under-reporting income, or claiming deductions to which you are not eligible.

-Keep in mind that receiving a scrutiny notice does not necessarily mean you are guilty; it is issued only to ensure you have not underpaid your taxes.
+Keep in mind that receiving a scrutiny notice does not necessarily mean you are guilty; it is issued mainly to ensure correct tax reporting and compliance.

 Why a Notice Under Section 143(2) is Issued